the fp is shopping-nightlife

 Nightlife in Kenya

 Most of the major hotels in Nairobi and the holiday resorts along the coast have dancing with live bands or discos each evening.
-There are also a few local nightclubs in Nairobi and Mombasa that stay open until dawn; these can get very crowded and prostitution abounds – go in a group and take a taxi.
+There are also a few local nightclubs in Nairobi and Mombasa that stay open until dawn; these can get very crowded and prostitution abounds - be sure to travel in a group and take a taxi.

 Increasingly, modern multi-screen cinema complexes are appearing in Nairobi and Mombasa, which show mainly Hollywood movies, while in the smaller towns are old colonial-style cinemas showing old Kung Fu or Indian films.
 Theatre is popular in Nairobi.
 There is a National Theatre and several small groups of dramatic companies; probably the best-known is the Phoenix Players.
 Quite often, traditional tribal dancing and drumming is performed in the game lodges and beach resorts.